bbauska/css-mastering-css/README.md

 To put it more simply, the sentence you are reading is defined in my CSS file with the following.

-##### Sample:
+<h4>Sample:</h4>

 <pre>
 p
 {
   font-size: small; color: #333333
 }
 </pre>

-###### It's pretty simple, but let's say we want to change the word "sentence" to green bold text and leave the rest of the sentence untouched.
+It's pretty simple, but let's say we want to change the word "sentence" to green bold text and leave the rest of the sentence untouched.
 You would do the following to my HTML file.

 &lt;p&gt; In simple terms, this &lt;span class="text"&gt; You can write your sen- tence here &lt;/span&gt; in my CSS file you are reading, it is